Prevention of Cardiomyopathy

 For controllable risk factors, a multi-faceted management system should be established:

-Chronic Disease Co-management Mechanism
+Chronic Disease Co-Management Mechanism

 Lifestyle Adjustments